pmairoldi/framework-generate/README.md

 To view the full `FrameworkSpec` documentation see the [`docs`](docs/FrameworkSpec.md) folder.

+### Sample FrameworkSpec Files

+Don't know where to start?
+Some FrameworkSpec files exist [here](https://github.com/petester42/framework-specs) for a couple projects.
+It can be a good place to start!

 ## Contributing

 Love framework-generate but want to make it even better?